 In September 2023, as part of the Spin-off, Atleos assumed a portion of NCR's U.S. postemployment plan liabilities, along with the associated deferred costs in Accumulated other comprehensive income (loss), which were previously sponsored by NCR.
 Remeasurement of the assumed plan occurred immediately prior to transfer.
-As a result, Other current liabilities increased \$5 million, Postretirement and postemployment benefits liabilities increased \$62 million, and there was no material change in Accumulated other comprehensive income (loss).
+As a result, Other current liabilities increased \$5 million, Postretirement and postemployment benefits liabilities increased \$62 million, and there was no material change in Accumulated other comprehensive income (loss) for the year ended December 31, 2023.

 Prior to Atleos assuming a portion of this plan, NCR was the plan sponsor covering certain Atleos employees.
 The participation of Atleos employees in this plan was reflected as though the Company participated in a multiemployer plan.
-As such, these Consolidated Financial Statements reflect an allocation of postemployment plan expense from NCR as recorded in Operating expenses in our Consolidated Statements of Operations for all periods prior to September 2023.
-The service costs related to the postemployment plans allocated to the Company for the years ended December 31, 2023, 2022 and 2021 were \$5 million, \$34 million, and \$13 million, respectively, and are included in those figures above.
+As such, the Consolidated Financial Statements for the years ended December 31, 2023 and 2022 reflect an allocation of postemployment plan expense from NCR as recorded in Operating expenses in our Consolidated Statements of Operations.
+The service costs related to the postemployment plans allocated to the Company for the years ended December 31, 2023 and 2022 were \$5 million and \$34 million, respectively, and are included in those figures above.